Augmented Meditation: HRV Training

 Here is a screenshot from a recent training session.

 I started the session feeling quite stressed and breathing poorly.
-At the end, I felt relaxed and centered.
+By the end, after less than ten minutes, I felt relaxed and centered.

-Over the past few years, I have learned to be more attuned to my internal states and to have some control over how I feel.
-I am working towards living my life differently.
+Over the past few years, I have learned to be much more attuned to the level of stress my body is experiencing and to have some control over how I feel.
 I want to become less reactive and better able to choose how I respond to pressure.
-HRV training with guided breathing is a tool for dissolving tension and being present with what is.
+I use HRV training with guided breathing to become present with what is and as a tool for dissolving tension.

-My HRV training sessions revolve around breathing practice.
-To change my mental state, I change my body, my physiology.
-The most direct way to affect my body is through breath.
-It’s been amazing how immediate the effects are.
-Heart rate variability makes these changes visible, in real time, on the screen of my phone.
+To change my mental state, I change my physiology.
+The most direct way to affect my body is through breathing, so my HRV training sessions revolve around breathing practice.
+It’s been remarkable how immediate the effects are.
+Biofeedback makes these changes visible, in real time, on the screen of my phone.

 HRV training requires a smartphone, an app, and a precise instrument to measure your heart rate.
 There are generally three options for taking measurements: